 Kouvaris’ proposal is therefore to take a different approach to looking for the elusive particles.

-Today, there is a number of detectors placed approximately a couple of kilometres below the Earth’s surface, and there is a very specific reason for their placement so far below ground: if dark matter interacts weakly with ordinary matter (as also the neutrinos do), only these two species can penetrate kilometres of the Earth’s crust without being stopped.
+Today, there is a number of detectors placed approximately a couple of kilometers below the Earth’s surface, and there is a very specific reason for their placement so far below ground: if dark matter interacts weakly with ordinary matter (as also the neutrinos do), only these two species can penetrate kilometers of the Earth’s crust without being stopped.